Winning The Battle In Your Mind

 Believe and live 1 Peter 5:7 in running and life.

-Remember how far you've already come in your running journey.
-Think about the remarkable progress you've made.
+Remember how far you've already come in your running and life journey.
+Think about the remarkable progress you've made!

 Focus on the blessings that happened to you as a direct result of the relationships you've formed in your running community.

-Have faith that you can get through your race, workout, or your latest running challenge.
+Have faith that you can get through your race, workout, or your latest running or life challenge.
 You've done it before.
-You can do it again.
+You can do it again!

-Focus on using the gifts He gave you to run to your God-given potential.
-Feel His glory as you run.
+Use the gifts He gave you to run, jump, or throw to your God-given potential.
+Feel His glory as you work out.
 Replace your worried thoughts with His truth and hope.

 Accomplishments come and go.
 Your relationship with Christ lasts for eternity.
-You are loved no matter how well or poorly you perform in a race by God, your parents, coaches, and others.
+You are loved no matter how well or poorly you perform by God, your parents, coaches, and others.
 You are loved for who you are, not what you do.

 Step into the shelter He made for you when the storms of life come, his word.